The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Notation and Preliminaries

-We will use this notion to define what is a typical set for a probability distribution defined over $\F_q^n$: \begin{definition}[typical set] The typical set $\Typ(p)$ corresponding to the probability distribution $p$ over $\F_q^n$, gap $\epsilon$ where $\epsilon$ is a positive number and bounding functions $A(\epsilon)$ and $B(\epsilon)$ is defined by
+\end{definition} We use this notion to define the typical set of a probability distribution over $\F_q^n$: \begin{definition}[typical set] The typical set $\Typ(p)$ corresponding to the probability distribution $p$ over $\F_q^n$, gap $\epsilon$ where $\epsilon$ is a positive number and bounding functions $A(\epsilon)$ and $B(\epsilon)$ is defined by

 We will generally drop the dependence in $p$ which will be clear from the context and simply write $\Typ$.
 The defect $\delta(\epsilon,n)$ is the function of $\epsilon$ defined by $1-p(\Typ)$. \end{definition}